-Our application deadline for initial Fall semester enrollment is January 15 for Ph.D. track and April 15th for Master of Science.
+Our application priority deadline for Fall semester enrollment is January 15 .
 In practice, this means we begin reviewing all completed applications in early February, or as soon thereafter as they are complete.
-We do not actually refuse later applications.
-They simply have a decreasing chance, the later they arrive, for consideration for admission and for full financial aid.
+We will continue to accept applications past the deadline, they simply have a decreasing chance, the later they arrive, for consideration for admission and for full financial aid.
 Our application process remains formally open until our class is full.

 How many credits are required to complete the doctoral program?

-Students with a master's degree are required to complete a minimum of 60 credit hours – 12 credit hours of core courses, 18 credit hours of elective courses with a maximum of 15 research credit hours, and 30 credit hours of dissertation.
+Students with a master's degree are required to complete a minimum of 60 credit hours (depending on previous coursework) – 12 credit hours of core courses, 18 credit hours of elective courses with a maximum of 20 research credit hours, and 30 credit hours of dissertation.
 The exact number of credits required depend on the nature of the master's degree and will be specified in the admission letter.
 The choice of electives must be approved by the student's faculty advisor.
 If a required core course is not available, an equivalent course may be substituted with permission of the graduate coordinator.

 What kind of exams are there and when do they take place?

 - Ph.D.
 Candidacy Exam - Students are expected to take the Ph.D.
 Candidacy exam after completing one full year of graduate courses.
 This takes place in the first summer semester.

 - Ph.D.
 Defense - Once all the program requirements for the Ph.D. degree are satisfied, including submission of a dissertation, the student defends the dissertation during an oral examination before a panel of faculty.

 How long does it take to get a Ph.D.?

 Typically up to 5 years for students with bachelor's degree, and about 4 years for students with masters' degree.